U.S., Italian firms win Concordia salvage contract

 The salvage operation will begin next month and is expected to last a year, Costa said in a statement.

-The ship, owned by Carnival Corp & Plc , capsized off the Tuscan island after hitting rocks on Jan.
-13. At least 30 people died and two are still unaccounted for.
+The ship, owned by Carnival Corp & Plc (CCL.N) (CCL.L), capsized off the Tuscan island after hitting rocks on January 13.
+At least 30 people died and two are still unaccounted for.

 The operation to pump more than 2,300 tonnes of fuel out of the vessel was completed last month.